whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](http://spreadsheet1.com/uploads/3/4/3/6/34364573/1288895_orig.png)

 [List filenames and their properties in an Excel table](https://www.spreadsheet1.com/list-filenames-and-their-properties-in-an-excel-table.html) - This time-saving macro will let you select a folder path and loop through each of the Excel files matching the file filter (default setting *.xl*) in that folder.
-The VBA procedure: Opens a workbook...
+The VBA procedure: Opens a workbook…

 2021-11-24T04:08:09.000Z